tarcreate, update, or extract files in a single tarfile.

 common to write a tarfile to a normal file.

-The first argument to tar must be one of the options: A c d r t u x
+first argument must A c d r t u or x

 The final arguments to tar are the names of the files or directories which to be archived / eXtracted.